To: First Nations and Indigenous Communities

 From: Isadore Day, CEO – Bimaadzwin Inc

-Welcome to the edition Number 7 of our weekly COVID-19 Bulletin for First Nations and Indigenous peoples, now entering our third month of publication.
-Every week, Bimaadzwin will post information that contains basic information, the latest news, and what governments are doing to address the current pandemic.
+Welcome to the twelfth edition of our weekly COVID-19 Bulletin for First Nations and Indigenous peoples.
+Every week, Bimaadzwin will post stories and facts that contain basic information, the latest news, and what governments are doing to address the current pandemic.

-The simplest message is: “Stay at home.”
+The simplest message is: “Stay at home.
+Stay in your backyard.”
 We are all in this together.
 Everyone must stay informed in order stay safe.
 That is our central goal and commitment for this publication.
 Please click on the link below for this week’s presentation:

 We look forward to your feedback, ideas, and shared information that we can help send across to First Nations across Turtle Island.
 We are working with various partners to ensure that the information that is being conveyed is support of First Nations as they activate Pandemic Plans and work toward reconstituting First Nation communities once the transmission of COVID19 is no longer a threat to human health.